Introduction & Vibe

 Accommodations

 Bangkok has a place for every budget.
 You can find dirt-cheap hostels in the Khao San Road area, which is backpacker central.
 For a more modern, city vibe, the Sukhumvit area is packed with boutique hotels and Airbnbs.
 If you want to splurge, the luxury hotels along the Chao Phraya River offer stunning views and incredible service.
 Booking a bit in advance, especially during the high season (November-February), is wise.
-Costs can range from as low as $3-6 a night for a hostel bed to well over $300 for a five-star hotel room.
+Costs can range from as low as $8-12 a night for a hostel bed to well over $300 for a five-star hotel room with an average hotel starting at about $90 a night.

 Ready to book something?
 Try the booking tool on the map above to speed up your search.